-RMA is able to assist at all stages of the Environmental Impact Assessment process.
-Including the provision of specialist technical studies and the co-ordination of a technical input into a full EIA.
+RMA is able to assist at all stages of the Environmental Impact Assessment process, including the provision of specialist technical studies and the co-ordination of technical inputs into a full EIA.

 The Local Planning Authority is responsible for determining if EIA is required.
 This process is known as EIA Screening.
 Therefore, a formal request can be made to the Local Authority for a Screening Opinion, who have a statutory period of 3 weeks to respond.

-In addition should development proposals require an EIA.
-The key first stage of the process is known as EIA Scoping.
-This is a crucial step as it involves defining the scope of the EIA.
-Which potentially allows a number of studies to be ‘scoped out’ of the EIA process.
-Resulting in savings on cost and time.
-However, as for EIA Screening, a formal submission (of a Scoping Report) can be made to the Local Authority, who have a statutory period of 5 weeks to respond.
+In addition, should development proposals require an EIA, the key first stage of the process is known as EIA Scoping.
+This is a crucial step as it involves defining the scope of the EIA which potentially allows a number of studies to be ‘scoped out’ of the EIA process resulting in savings on cost and time.
+As for EIA Screening, a formal submission of a Scoping Report can be made to the Local Authority, who have a statutory period of 5 weeks to respond.

-The final stage in the EIA process is to carry out the agreed scope of assessment work.
-Therefore including design mitigation measures where required and compile the results into an Environmental Statement.
+The final stage in the EIA process is to carry out the agreed scope of assessment work, including the design of mitigation measures where required and the preparation of an Environmental Statement.